What causes chest pain?

 A pulmonary embolism (PE) happens when a blood clot becomes lodged in an artery in the lungs, cutting off blood flow to the surrounding lung tissue.
 PEs are a medical emergency because they can be fatal if they’re not detected and treated early.

-Symptoms of a PE include chest pain, coughing up blood, rapid breathing, shortness of breath and a rapid heart rate.
+Symptoms of PE include chest pain, coughing up blood, rapid breathing, shortness of breath, and a rapid heart rate.
 Anyone experiencing these symptoms should go immediately to the Emergency Department where a blood test (called a D-dimer) and a CT scan of the chest can be performed.
 The faster a PE is detected and treated, the better the chances of survival are.

 Believe it or not, your lungs actually can collapse.
-The larger the portion of lung that collapses, the more serious the condition is.
+The larger the portion of the lung that collapses, the more serious the condition is.
 Some cases of pneumothorax are caused by trauma to the chest, and others happen for no identifiable reason (known as “spontaneous pneumothorax”).

 Symptoms of a pneumothorax include sudden onset of chest pain and shortness of breath.
 Pneumothoraces are diagnosed with a chest X-ray.
 The treatment depends on how large the pneumothorax is, and how symptomatic the patient is from it.